serverpod/relic/doc/site/docs/02-reference/02-context.md

 ## Accessing request data

-All context types inherit from `RequestContext` and provide access to the original HTTP request through `ctx.request`.
+All context types provide access to the original HTTP request through `ctx.request`.
 This gives you access to all HTTP data:

 ### Request properties reference